 For example, every workout in their facility is about the same exercises (treadmill, rower, strength), which means you will do the same workout each time you book a class.

 Learn more: Click here to learn what’s the difference between “9round vs orange theory“.

 Another thing you need to know about is that OTF launched they on-demand fitness class library that is free of charge.
 All you need is to download the app and choose from several workouts.

-Does orangetheory have online classes?
-Overall, the orangetheory does have online classes on their fitness app, as well as on their youtube channel.
+Does Orangetheory have online classes?
+Overall, Orangetheory does have online classes on their fitness app, as well as on their youtube channel.
 The classes are very basic and use mainly bodyweight exercises.
 Each class is organized into rounds and blocks with 4 exercises per block.